Goobka/goit-js-hw-08-gallery/README.md

 # goit-js-hw-08-gallery

-Created gallery with the ability to click on its elements and view the full-size image in a modal window.
+The realization of the gallery with the ability to click on its elements and view the full-size image in a modal window.

 Closing the modal window by clicking on div.lightbox__overlay.